 He was convicted on August 31st 1982, sentenced to life imprisonment at HM Prison Glenochil near Tullibody, Scotland, United Kingdom.

-Angus Sinclair died on March 11th 2019, cause of death: undetermined, a Fatal Accident Inquiry will be held in due course at HM Prison Glenochil near Tullibody, Scotland, United Kingdom.
+Angus Sinclair died on March 11th 2019, cause of death: bronchopneumonia, ischaemic heart disease and cerebrovascular disease at HM Prison Glenochil near Tullibody, Scotland, United Kingdom.

 The unlawful killing of two or more victims by the same offender(s), in separate events.
 Serial Killer as defined by the FBI at the 2005 symposium.